Proryanator/encoder-benchmark/README.md

 This tool can do a lot of things, however it's likely that your use case is very specific.
 Here are the typical use cases & commands that you'd use.

-**Note:** the input file that you provide is what determines the resolution you'll be benchmarking.

-### The Benchmark: Run Pre-Configured Encodes to Compare to Others
+### The Standard Benchmark: 720-4K/60-120fps encode benchmark

-This feature of the tool is likely going to be the most popular, as it's intended to compare different systems encoding performances in a standardized way.
+This feature of the tool is likely going to be the most popular, as it's intended to compare different system encoding performance in a standardized way.

 Note: you <i>must</i> download all the video source files to be able to run the standard benchmark.
 See the <b>
 Installation & Setup Requirements</b> section.